mattermost/docs/source/developer/fx-guidelines.rst

 Obvious means users are never confused.
 Across product features, interface layout, labeling, help text, and documentation, it is critical that everything we offer makes sense in the mind of the user, even if it means oversimplifying how things technically work.

 If a user doesn’t understand how to use a feature, all the underlying effort and code is wasted.
-The “Obvious” design principle also flows through to our [Documentation Guidelines](http://www.mattermost.org/documentation-guidelines/).
+The “Obvious” design principle also flows through to our `Documentation Guidelines <http://www.mattermost.org/documentation-guidelines/>`_.

-Given [Hick’s Law](https://en.wikipedia.org/wiki/Hick%27s_law), core functionality should be apparent, and advanced functionality should be possible via sub-menus and well documented and tested.
+Given `Hick’s Law <https://en.wikipedia.org/wiki/Hick%27s_law>`_, core functionality should be apparent, and advanced functionality should be possible via sub-menus and well documented and tested.

 Functionality that is not fundamental to the product purpose should be ruthlessly omitted.